Clinical-Genomics/scout/docs/blog/new-4.34.md

 ### Gene panel HGNC symbol search bug
 The 4.21 update allowed freer use of gene panels as lists, as well as the application of the latest version of the panel to each case.
 HGNC symbols were previously handled by a separate mechanism, and subject to some validation checks.
 Regrettably, HGNC symbols were taken as correct from the panels.
-This lead to a situation where if the gene symbol had been updated in HGNC but not on the latest panel version, variants in that gene could be missed on panel search.
+This led to a situation where if the gene symbol had been updated in HGNC but not on the latest panel version, variants in that gene could be missed on panel search.
 This fixed in this release, and we now always use the HGNC id behind the scenes for panel searches as well as manually entered HGNC symbol searches.